muhammadghazali/kabam-kernel/README.md

 };
 ```

-Lifecycle of mwc_core module and how can we extend it
+Lifecycle of mwc_kernel module and how can we extend it
 =======
 *Firstly*, the *core* module in extending functions are THE SAME instance of mwcCore application.
 And every call of extending functions shedule some customization for this application.